pankayaraj/AdvBDGen/README.md

 Use the train_encoder_decoder.py to train the generator and discriminator.
 In the paper we used [Mistral 7B](https://huggingface.co/mistralai/Mistral-7B-v0.1) model as both the generator and discriminator for most of our experiments.
 [Tinyllama 1.1B](https://huggingface.co/dunzhang/stella_en_1.5B_v5) was used as the weak encoder.
 [Stella 1.5B](https://huggingface.co/dunzhang/stella_en_1.5B_v5) was used as the embedding model.

+## Reward training

+A clean reward was used as an evaluator in most of the experiments. train_reward.py script can be used to train the reward function using the preference data from the folder datasets/PKU/dpo_processed/.
 ## SFT Training

 ## DPO Training